-The Academic Scheduling Office collaborates with academic departments to produce the Schedule of Classes each semester.
+The Academic Scheduling team collaborates with academic departments to produce the Schedule of Classes each semester.
 This process begins approximately one year in advance of the future semester.
 All academic classrooms must be available to accommodate the courses that are requested.

 Second Tier: Contract and Non-credit/CEU Courses